 What Should I Do in the Meantime

-Be sure to include your thoughts about having a C-section in your birth plan.
-During your last few appointments before baby arrives, your midwife will check your baby’s position in your womb, so do not skip these scheduled meetings!
+Be sure to include your thoughts about having C-section in your birth plan.
+During your last few appointments before baby arrives, your doctor will check your baby’s position in your womb, so do not skip these scheduled meetings!

 - Various complimentary classes and exclusive discounts with our key enrichment partners